The spatio-temporal statistical structure of the turbulent dissipation field and its stochastic representation as a Gaussian Multiplicative Chaos: A glimpse at the phenomenology of fluid turbulence

 We therefore consider the corresponding space-time correlation function $\mathcal{C}_{\ln \varepsilon^\nu}(\tau,\ell)$, as a generalization of the formerly defined purely spatial correlation of \eqref{eq:DefCorrLogDiss}, that reads in the statistically homogeneous and stationary regime

 that depends solely on $|\tau|$ and $|\ell|$.

 Let us first restrict our attention to the purely spatial correlation function $\mathcal{C}_{\ln \varepsilon^\nu}(0,\ell)$.
 According to \eqref{eq:CorrLogYaglom}, the spatial covariance is expected to behave as a logarithm in the inertial range, up to an additive continuous and bounded function of the scale $f_\NS(\ell)$.
 In order to compare different DNSs at various Reynolds numbers, we superimpose on a master curve the logarithmic behaviors that will be eventually observed.
-Indeed, we have checked that, for the accessible scales of the inertial range $\eta_K\ll \|\ell|\le L$ and for all Reynolds numbers, we can extract a modified integral length scale $L^\star_{\NS}$ that can be seen as the absorption of that remaining additive correction (data not shown).
+Indeed, we have checked that, for the accessible scales of the inertial range $\eta_K\ll |\ell|\le L$ and for all Reynolds numbers, we can extract a modified integral length scale $L^\star_{\NS}$ that can be seen as the absorption of that remaining additive correction (data not shown).
 In other words, for this range of scales, $f_\NS(\ell)\approx f_\NS(0)$, such that $L^\star_{\NS}\approx L\exp(f_{\NS}(0))$.

 The resulting spatial covariances are shown in Figure~\ref{fig:DNS}(c) as functions of $|\ell|/L^\star_{\NS}$ for the different Reynolds numbers, together with the reference law $\mu \ln(L^\star_{\NS}/|\ell|)$ plotted as a black dashed line with $\mu=0.21$.
 Several remarks are in order.
 First, as the Reynolds number increases, the range of scales over which the estimated covariance follows the logarithmic prediction becomes progressively wider, as it is expected from the formerly depicted phenomenology of fluid turbulence, and the Reynolds number dependence of the Kolmogorov dissipative length scale $\eta_K$ \eqref{eq:EtaK}.
 Second, at dissipative scales $|\ell|\le \eta_K$, the covariance grows faster than logarithmically.
 This is a usual phenomenon that is encountered in fluid turbulence when reaching the dissipative range, and can be fairly well understood in the following way.
+It is worth noting that, rather than exhibiting purely logarithmic behavior, numerical simulations in \cite{BecMuk25} have alternatively shown that the covariance $\mathcal{C}_{\ln \varepsilon^\nu}(0,\ell)$ scales as the square of the logarithm of the scale over a certain range.
+This observation still requires further understanding, interpretation, and confirmation at higher Reynolds numbers.